 In 1982, a report published by the New York Times suggested that Johnson & Johnson was aware that women may be three times as likely to develop ovarian cancer if they use talcum powder on their genitals.

 Despite calls for additional warnings to be added or for talcum powder recalls to be issued to ensure women are aware of the risk, the only warnings provided to women indicate to avoid contact with the eyes or broken areas of skin.

 In 2013, a study published in the medical journal Cancer Prevention Research looked at data on about 2,000 women who used talcum powder on the genital area.
 The findings suggested that women who use talc body powder may have a 20% to 30% higher risk of ovarian cancer when compared to women who do not use the baby powder or body powder products

 Some experts have suggested that more than 10,000 cases of ovarian cancer each year may be caused by problems with talcum powder.

-The talcum powder lawyers at Saiontz & Kirk provide free and confidential case evaluations for women to determine if they may have a case for ovarian cancer that may have been caused by use of body powder as a feminine hygiene product.
+The lawyers at Saiontz & Kirk are provide free consultations and claim evaluations to help individuals understand the legal options that may be available.
 All cases are reviewed on a contingency fee basis, which means that there are no out-of-pocket costs to hire our law firm and our lawyers receive no attorney fees or expenses unless compensation is obtained for damages associated with ovarian cancer from talcum powder.